zzamboni/enwrite/README.md

-The first time you run it (or if you use the `--auth` flag afterward) you will be asked to open an Evernote authentication page, and then to provided the authentication code to Enwrite.
+The first time you run it (or if you use the `--auth` flag afterward) you will be asked to open an Evernote authentication page, and then to provide the authentication code to Enwrite.

 For now it produces output suitable for [Hugo](http://gohugo.io).
 You need to have an existing Hugo install.